anthonyNkuinjeu/UTTRss/README.md

 All code (except NYSenateMobileApp part) is copyrighted by Anthony NKUINJEU, Steve WANDJI and University of Technology of Troyes.

-CONTACT: Anthony NKUINJEU - anthony.nkuinjeu_nana@utt.fr
+CONTACT: Anthony NKUINJEU - anthonynkuinjeu@gmail.com

 Credit
 -------